 - PMEM_CEN: when this signal is active, the read/write access will be executed with the next MCLK rising edge.
 Note that this signal is LOW ACTIVE. - PMEM_ADDR: Memory address of the 16 bit word which is going to be accessed.
+Note: in order to calculate the core logical address from the program memory

-Note: in order to calculate the core logical address from the program memory physical address, the formula goes as following: LOGICAL@=2PHYSICAL@+0x10000-PMEM SIZE
+Note: in order to calculate the core logical address from the program memory physical address, the formula goes as following: $LOGICAL@=2PHYSICAL@+0x10000-PMEM_SIZE$